 Term limits would remove 25 legislators from office

-Voter approval of a proposal to enact term limits for state lawmakers would wipe out nearly one-third of the Oregon Legislature membership, according to analysis by a lawyer for the state labor union director.
+Voter approval of a proposal to enact term limits for state lawmakers would instantly wipe out nearly one-third of the Oregon Legislature membership in 2018, including Sen. Peter Courtney, according to analysis by a lawyer for the state labor union director.

 Lawyer Harry B. Wilson, who represents Matt Swanson, executive director of the Oregon chapter of the Service Employees International Union, submitted the analysis Monday, July 10, to weigh on Initiative Petition 19 for the "Maintain a Citizen Legislature Act."